-To minimize impacts on aquatic resources due to increased turbidity and suspended solid levels, Driftwood would use a hydraulic cutterhead suction dredge for the Marine Facilities, as described in section 2.5.2.4.
+To minimize impacts on aquatic resources due to increased turbidity and suspended solid levels, Driftwood would use a hydraulic cutterhead suction dredge, as described in section 2.5.2.4.
+To further minimize these impacts, Driftwood has proposed monitoring of turbidity, and implementation of mitigation measures if monitoring indicates that turbidity exceed the limits established by the COE or EPA permit requirements.
 Based on our review of Driftwood's water quality analysis, Driftwood's commitment to use a hydraulic cutterhead suction dredge, and Driftwood's commitment to monitoring and implementation of mitigation measures if needed, we have determined that impacts on aquatic resources due to temporary increases in noise, turbidity, and suspended solid levels from dredging would be localized, temporary, and not significant.